 - Sexual Issues

-Dr. Dardashti has worked with women dealing with pain during intercourse, chronic vaginal pain, pelvic floor dysfunction, endocrine disorders, and psychological issues around sexuality such as feelings of shame, un-explored sexuality, and difficulty with orgasm.
+We have worked with women dealing with pain during intercourse, chronic vaginal pain, pelvic floor dysfunction, endocrine disorders, and psychological issues around sexuality such as feelings of shame, un-explored sexuality, and difficulty with orgasm.

 - Reproductive Disorders and Miscarriage Support

 Many women experience reproductive health issues and difficulty with conception.
 This can be extremely stressful, and stress often makes matters worse.
 Having someone to talk to, working through some of your feelings, and developing some stress management techniques can be very helpful when going through these trying issues.
-Dr. Dardashti also has relationships with other healthcare providers who can be very helpful in navigating options and making decisions.
+Our clinicians also have relationships with other healthcare providers who can be very helpful in navigating options and making decisions.
 When it comes to miscarriage, many women often feel that their partners have difficulty understanding their feelings about having a miscarriage.
 Though miscarriages are common, it can still be a source of tremendous pain and loss to deal with a miscarriage.
 Processing and working through your feelings can be beneficial in starting the healing process and moving forward.